Fiber Optic Center will be at OFC - Schedule your meeting with a member of the FOC team now

 Visual inspection can reveal that there is potential trouble with dust or dirt but remember, many times this might not be visible.

 There are solutions to ensure that clean fibers will provide clean connections.
 Very simply, in addition to using clean test cords and keeping them clean at all times, the step of cleaning connectors during the installation phase must become a mandatory part of the process.
-Every company needs to have an approved cleaning procedure.
+Every company needs to have an approved fiber optic cleaning procedure.

 Prevention is that simple.
 Cleaning saves time and money.